vlazzarini/vlazzarini.github.io/_posts/2023-07-14-the-prologue-VCF.md

 confirms this.

+Another interesting thing about the VCF circuit is that the feedback path is split into two: "fixed gain" and a voltage control variable-gain route.
+The former sets the minimum Q to 0.5 (or damping = 2), and the latter increases it.
+It does that by pushing more signal in an opposite polarity to the fixed route, therefore reducing the damping (and increasing resonance).

 Non-linearities
 ------------

 The Prologue is anectotically known for its grit with high-resonance settings.
-We should anticipate that this results from filter non-linearities introduced by the CA3080 OTAs, which provide the VCc-controlled gain responsible for setting the cutoff frequency, and the differential amplifier used to control the damping feedback level and the resonance amount.
+We should anticipate that this results from filter non-linearities introduced by the CA3080 OTAs, which provide the CV gain responsible for setting the cutoff frequency, and the differential amplifier used to control the damping feedback level and the resonance amount.
+A separate source of non-linearity is the double-back diodes in the "fixed" feedback route.
+This makes the gain in that path actually dependent on the signal level.
+It work as an expander, increasing the damping if the voltage goes beyond a certain threshold.

 We can clearly see these non-linearities having an effect on the synthesizer output, for resonance levels above 50%,